-We also envisage starting the survey with a period of VVV Science Verification during which we will verify the observing strategy, OBs, data reduction, and if necessary refine these to optimize the data and the efficiency of acquiring it.
+Finally, we would like to request to have some input into the ESO VistaCam verification programme, in order to verify the observing strategy, OBs, data reduction, and if necessary refine these to optimize the data and the efficiency of acquiring it.
 We have not included this time here.

-2.2 Observing Requirements
+2.2Observing Requirements

-Figs. 5 and 6 show the spreadsheet used to generate the total observing times needed for years 1-5, for bulge and disk, respectively.
+Figs. 3 to 6 show the spreadsheet used to generate the total observing times needed for years 1-5, for bulge and disk, respectively.
 We have already included readout and acquisition overhead, thus the worst case scenario should not be much different than the present estimation.
 In any case, slight change in the observing efficiency will result in a slight increase/decrese of the number of epochs taken during the 3rd, 4th and 5th year.